 *************

-Agnon began publishing poetry and short stories in Hebrew and Yiddish in his teens, but it was his first story to be published in Palestine (where he arrived in 1908), ‘Agunot’, that marked the beginning of the better-known part of his writing career.
+Agnon began publishing poetry and short stories in Hebrew and Yiddish in his teens, but it was his first story, ‘Agunot,’ to be published in Palestine (where he arrived in 1908), that marked the beginning of the better-known part of his writing career.
 ‘Agunot’ already included many of the themes that would be present throughout his work; its title and major theme became one of Agnon’s prevalent images, and was even adopted by the author as his last name.
-An ‘Aguna’ (the singular form of ‘Agunot’) is a woman who is not allowed to marry according to Jewish law, because she is bound to a husband who is absent, but who has not legally divorced her.
+An aguna (the singular form of agunot) is a woman who is not allowed to marry according to Jewish law, because she is bound to a husband who is absent, but who has not legally divorced her.
 This legal status became an important allegorical motive in Agnon’s work, as an allusion to the traditional relationship between God and the exiled people of Israel and as a representation of an existential state of longing, whether individual or national.
 Moreover, this theme is associated throughout his work with meta-poetic problems such as the tension between the aesthetic aspirations and the materialistic reality of the artist.
 In ‘Agunot,’ as in his later fiction, Agnon also alludes to other traditional genres, such as midrash, Kabbalah, and the Hassidic tale.

-Agnon’s next major work and first novella, Ve-haya he-akov le-mishor (And The Crooked Shall be Made Straight, 1912), also employs the theme of the “Aguna.”
+Agnon’s next major work and first novella, Ve-haya he-akov le-mishor (And The Crooked Shall be Made Straight, 1912), also employs the theme of the aguna.
 It presents the story of a Jewish couple who lives in the town of Shabush, a fictional version of Agnon’s hometown, where many of his works are located (after the Holocaust Agnon refers to the town by its real name, Buczacz).
 The two lose their fortune, and the husband is forced to leave the town in order to make a living.
 This simple folk-tale is the frame for a modern tragedy, and, as Ariel Hirschfeld has argued, is the beginning of a long chain of works that deal with the essence of tragedy and its place in the modern world in general and in modern Jewish lives in particular (2011, 176).

 In October of 1912, Agnon moved to Berlin, where he met many Hebrew and Yiddish modernists.
-During the twelve years he spent in Germany, he wrote some of his most famous stories, such as “Ha-nidach” (“The Far-flung”), “Bi-ne’urenu u-vizkenyenu” (“In Our Youth and Our Old Age”), “Bi-demi yamyeyah” (In Her Youth), and his short Poland stories.
+During the twelve years he spent in Germany, he wrote some of his most famous stories, such as ‘Ha-nidach’ (The Far-flung), ‘Bi-ne’urenu u-vizkenyenu’ (In Our Youth and Our Old Age), ‘Bi-demi yamyeyah’ (In Her Youth), and his short Poland stories.

 In the summer of 1924, a fire broke out in Agnon’s home in Bad Homburg, and his entire personal library was lost, along with all of his manuscripts, including that of his incomplete first novel, Bi-Tzror ha-Hayim (In the Bundle of Life).
 Following the fire, Agnon returned to Palestine and settled in Jerusalem, along with his wife (whom he had met in Germany) and two children.
-The fire became a frequent motif in his work, and Agnon employed it in a few of his stories allegorically, associating it with national catastrophes such as the holocaust (see for example in his story, ‘Im knisat ha-yom’ [“At the Outset of the Day”]), or using it to represent the anticipation of national and individual redemption.
+The fire became a frequent motif in his work, and Agnon employed it in a few of his stories allegorically, associating it with national catastrophes, such as the holocaust (see for example in his story, ‘Im knisat ha-yom’ [At the Outset of the Day]), or using it to represent the anticipation of national and individual redemption.